RickCogley/dotfiles/README.md

 Additionally, I'm now using the excellent «[zsh for humans](https://github.com/romkatv/zsh4humans)» mainly for its ability to copy zsh and other config files (a v3 feature) up to a remote server just by doing `z4h ssh me@theserver.com`.
 Smart!
 Especially if you're mostly only ssh-ing to the server anyway.
 It also has "sane defaults" so, it's easy to get started with for beginners, though I've been using `zsh` for quite some time.

+Regarding the `~/.ssh` folder, its permissions and those of the remote host need to be set up as such:

+* directory - 700
+* private keys - 600
+* public keys - 644
+* remote auth file - 644